 The precision ball sport of Boccia is very similar to bocce, bowls and pétanque, and is a mixed-gender game played either indoors or outdoors.
 The sport is specifically for athletes with physical disabilities played at a local, national, and international level.
 It was originally created for athletes with cerebral palsy, but now all with affected motor skills are also able to participate.
-The sport took a significant step forward to global recognition when it became a Paralympic sport in 1984 and by 2020 has 75 national sport organizations countries worldwide.
+The sport took a significant step forward to global recognition when it became a Paralympic sport in 1984 and by 2020 has over 70 national sport organizations countries worldwide.
 Eligibility for athletes at a national or international level is dependent on a disability and a wheelchair dependency brought on by cerebral palsy.
 Other neurological conditions brought on by muscular dystrophy or a traumatic brain injury that has given rise to similar effects, will also count toward eligibility to take part.
 Players are examined and based on the extent of the disability, are then assigned to a specific sport class, ensuring that athletes of a very similar disability compete against each other.
 There are four classes assigned:

 BC1 – players throw the ball with the hand or foot and have an assistant close by to stabilize the chair or provide the balls when requested.